Prag8855/aab/content/guides/public-transit.md

 ### If you get caught without a ticket

-There are *Kontrolleur* who enter the train and check everyone's tickets.
+There are ticket checkers who enter the train and look at everyone's tickets.
 They wait until the doors close, so you can't run away.
 If your ticket is not valid, you get a {{BVG_FINE|cur}}€ fine.

 If you have the wrong ticket, you still get a fine.

+If you bought your ticket with the app, show them the [ticket QR code](/images/bvg-app-digital-deutschland-ticket.jpg) in the app.

 **[How to pay a BVG fine ➞](/guides/paying-a-bvg-fine)**